sagemath/sage-archive-2023-02-01/src/doc/en/developer/git_trac.rst

    The ``git trac config`` command will automatically add a ``trac`` remote git repository to your list of remotes if necessary.

-Following the above instructions, you will have two remote repositories set up::
+If you followed the above instructions then you will have two remote repositories set up::

     [user@localhost sage]$ git remote -v